 What Is BYOB?

 In a typical BYOB restaurant, the eatery serves only non-alcoholic beverages and food.
-Patrons bring their own beer, liquor, or wine and pour their own alcoholic drinks.
-While the restaurant may provide glassware, its employees do not handle guests alcohol at all.
+Guests can then bring their own beer, liquor, or wine and pour their own alcoholic drinks.
+Check your local laws for restrictions on what type of alcohol your guests can bring in.

 Here are some alternatives to the traditional hands-off BYOB policy: